python/cpython/Doc/library/pyexpat.rst

    1.2 or newer.

-.. method:: xmlparser.EndDoctypeDeclHandler()
+.. method:: XMLParserType.EndDoctypeDeclHandler()

    Called when Expat is done parsing the document type declaration.
 This requires Expat version 1.2 or newer.

-.. method:: xmlparser.ElementDeclHandler(name, model)
+.. method:: XMLParserType.ElementDeclHandler(name, model)

    Called once for each element type declaration.  *name* is the name of the element type, and *model* is a representation of the content model.

-.. method:: xmlparser.AttlistDeclHandler(elname, attname, type, default, required)
+.. method:: XMLParserType.AttlistDeclHandler(elname, attname, type, default, required)

    Called for each declared attribute for an element type.
 If an attribute list declaration declares three attributes, this handler is called three times, once